 If you have a project that doesn’t fit on this list, but you believe has water quality or habitat benefits, please contact us and we can let you know whether or not the project can be submitted for review.
 For more detailed guidelines regarding Conservation Halton’s Water Quality and Habitat Improvement Program please view our WQHIP Interim Funding Guidelines document.

-This competitive financial support program accepts applications up until December 1st for projects taking place during the following calendar year.
+This competitive financial support program is taking applications up until January 31st, 2021 for projects taking place during the 2021 calendar year.
 Submissions are reviewed by staff for eligibility.
 Then our Project Technical Advisory Committee evaluate based on the project merit.
 Merit is determined by evaluating the following attributes:

 - Does the project address a water quality impairment;